 So we go along without meaningful metrics or maybe we cobble together some spreadsheets for management, but few of us are very good at this stuff.
 Major kudos to those of you who happen to do this well by the way.
 There are things we honestly should be measuring and collecting beyond “here are how many blocked attacks we saw last month from our IPS” (or firewall, or antivirus, etc.).
 Knowing how well your processes and tools are performing is key to knowing where problems are or where to focus energy for improvement.

-Anomali Enterprise has some really useful reporting built-in that can help gain some valuable insights in this area.
+Anomali Match has some really useful reporting built-in that can help gain some valuable insights in this area.
 Specifically, the Feed Contribution & Impact report.
 Running this report is easy - just a few steps - and it can be scheduled to run automatically at certain intervals.
 We recommend running this report once a week.

 To generate the report: